 10But David pursued, he and 400 men; for 200 stayed behind who were so faint that they could not go over the brook Besor.

-14We made a raid on the Negev of the Cherethites and on what belongs to Judah, and on the Negev of Caleb, and we burned Ziklag with fire.”
+14We made a raid on the Negev of the Cherethites, and on what belongs to Judah, and on the Negev of Caleb, and we burned Ziklag with fire.”

-17David struck them from the twilight even to the evening of the next day.
-Not a man of them escaped from there except 400 young men who rode on camels and fled.
+17And David struck them from the evening breeze to the evening of the next day.
+Not a man of them escaped from there except 400 young servants who rode on camels and fled.

-18David recovered all that the Amalekites had taken, and David rescued his two wives.
+18So David rescued all that the Amalekites had taken, and David rescued his two wives as well.

-20And David took all the flocks and the herds that they drove before those other livestock and said, “This is David’s spoil.”
+20And David took all the flocks and the herds, and they drove them ahead of the other livestock and they said, “This is David’s spoil.”

-27He sent it to those who were in Bethel and to those who were in Ramoth of the Negev and to those who were in Jattir,
+27He sent it to those who were in Bethel, and to those who were in Ramoth of the Negev, and to those who were in Jattir,

-28and to those who were in Aroer and to those who were in Siphmoth and to those who were in Eshtemoa
+28and to those who were in Aroer, and to those who were in Siphmoth, and to those who were in Eshtemoa,

 29and to those who were in Racal, and to those who were in the cities of the Jerahmeelites, and to those who were in the cities of the Kenites,

-30and to those who were in Hormah and to those who were in Borashan and to those who were in Athach
+30and to those who were in Hormah, and to those who were in Borashan, and to those who were in Athach,

 1Now the Philistines fought against Israel, and the men of Israel fled from before the Philistines and fell down slain on Mount Gilboa.